History of Frutiger Aero

 Another notable example is the Sozaijiten (素材辞典), which translates to Material Dictionary, a Japanese-produced collection of stock images made by Image Navi Corporation, spanning over 246 volumes on various subjects, some of which contained Frutiger Aero imagery, often depicting nature and cities merging together, reflecting a vision of a more optimistic, eco-friendly future.

-On January 30, 2007, Windows Vista, after a troubled development and numerous delays, was officially released to the public with the Aero visual style.
+On January 30, 2007, a new operating system would make its appearence: Windows Vista.
+After a troubled development and numerous delays, it officially released to the public with the Aero visual style.
 The new look was pretty demanding on the hardware of the time, and a lot of computers not reaching the minimum requirements were sold with Vista pre-installed, resulting in a slow, laggy experience for a lot of people.

 There were also other technical issues within the operating system, and other annoyances that frustrated users.
 This was fixed later on in the service packs, but by then, the damage to its reputation was already done.
-Microsoft showed this in the Mojave experiment, which showed frustrated Windows XP users trying the patched Vista, and being impressed.
+Microsoft showed this in the Mojave experiment, which showed frustrated XP users being shown the "new version of windows", which was actually Vista, and being impressed.

-Windows 7, an improved, more polished version of Vista, was released on October 22, 2009, and was a huge success.
+Windows 7 was released on October 22, 2009, and immediately found huge success.
 It fixed many of the issues and frustrations users had with Vista, and by that time, users had more capable hardware.
-It is still regarded by some as the best version of Windows, because of its beautiful interface, simplicity, and user-friendliness.
+It is still regarded by some (me included) as the best version of Windows, because of its beautiful interface, simplicity, and user-friendliness.

 During this time, most of the big tech corporations had embraced the new design aesthetic, and it was everywhere; advertisements, television, stock imagery, websites, media, and tech gadgets of all sorts.
-An example is the iDog robot dog, which featured the ability to receive sound input from an MP3 player or iPod and dance to the music's rhythm.
+An example is the iDog robot dog, which featured the ability to receive music from an MP3 player or iPod and dance to the rythm.

 "The skeuomorphic design approach was a hugely debated topic inside Apple back in those days.
-Apple iOS SVP Scott Forstal pushed for the design direction, while legendary industrial designer Jony Ive and other Apple top-level executives were against it, according to Fast Company that spoke to several Apple designers." [quote]
+Apple iOS SVP Scott Forstal pushed for the design direction, while legendary industrial designer Jony Ive and other Apple top-level executives were against it" [quote]

 (2012-2013) Downfall

-The new OS would look completely different from Windows 7, ditching the Aero design language for "Metro", which featured a flat and minimalistic look.
-The desktop environment was composed of tiles, to make it easier to navigate for touch-based devices.
-The OS was called "confusing" by most PC users, used to a more traditional interface.
+The new OS would look completely different from Windows 7, ditching the Aero design language for Metro, which featured a flat and minimalistic look.
+The desktop environment was composed of tiles to make it easier to navigate for touch-based devices.
+The OS was confusing for most PC users, used to a more traditional interface.
 There was still an option to show the regular desktop instead of the tiles, but the start button was absent.

 The Wii U, released on November 18, 2012 by Nintendo, was the last game console to feature a Skeuomorphic interface.
 But due to a number of factors, it would be a commercial failure, only selling 13 million units.